ash-project/ash/documentation/topics/advanced/multi-step-actions.md

 ### Example 1: Simple Activity Logging

-The simplest multi-step action uses a single hook to perform a side effect.
-Here's a basic example that logs ticket creation:
+The simplest multi-step action uses a single hook to perform a transactional effect.
+Here's a basic example that logs ticket creation by inserting an activity log.

 ```elixir
 defmodule HelpDesk.Changes.LogActivity do